-A few years ago, GuideStar’s (now Candid’s) editorial director told me, “Most of our readers are convinced that endowments are good things; if their organizations do not have endowments, it’s because they can’t justify diverting money from programs to start endowments.”
+A few years ago, GuideStar’s (now Candid’s) editorial director told me, “Most of our readers are convinced that endowments are good things.
+If their organizations do not have endowments, it’s because they can’t justify diverting money from programs to starting an endowment.”

 It’s understandable that many nonprofits would feel that way.
 Most are very small, and nonprofits of any size often face demands that far exceed their resources.
-Smaller nonprofits also tend to view endowments as “end-game” financial instruments, money to be tucked away once they’ve achieved both success and stability ... if they ever do so.
+Smaller nonprofits also tend to view starting an endowment as an “end-game” financial instrument, money to be tucked away once they’ve achieved both success and stability … if they ever do so.

-There is, however, another way to look at endowments: as part of good financial planning that ensures that an organization will be around in the future to carry out its mission.
-Here, then, is a five-step plan that a smaller nonprofit can use to create an endowment—and put itself on solid financial footing.
+There is, however, another way to look at starting an endowment.
+As part of good financial planning that ensures an organization will be around in the future to carry out its mission.
+Here, is a five-step plan smaller nonprofits can use for starting an endowment—and putting itself on solid financial footing.

 Step 1: Implement an organizational business plan based on responsible financial planning and management

 In “Five strategic questions of non-profit organizational leadership,” Mark Vincent tells nonprofits that “managing from income and in real time stands in contrast to managing from your expenses and after you receive expense reports.”
 He describes a more fiscally responsible approach to nonprofit financial management that steers decision makers toward more sustainable practices.

 Vincent makes clear that organizational income is far more than just money that goes directly to operating expenses.
 What about non-monetary contributions that lower expenses?
 Can the organization influence income because of reputation and goodwill?
 Can any capital be leveraged?

 Second, does an organization try to raise income after setting expenses?
 Far better is to match anticipated expenses with a realistic expectation of income.
 This is in part to prevent stressful efforts to raise funds to cover money already spent.